YourOpenDAta/ml_conjunto/README.md

 ```

 2) Update the `ReqBikePrediction1`

 ```

 curl --location --request PATCH 'http://localhost:1026/ngsi-ld/v1/entities/urn:ngsi-ld:ReqBikePrediction1/attrs' \
 --header 'Content-Type: application/json' \
 --data-raw '{
    "idStation": {
       "type":"Property",
-      "value": [VALUE from 1 to 17 in Santander or from 1 to 505 in Barcelona] },
+      "value": [VALUE from 1 to 17 in Santander or from 1 to 505 in Barcelona or from 0 to 9 in Malaga] as a String },
    "weekday":{
       "type":"Property",